 In this role you will be responsible for the following:

-- Manage the American Flower Show series through reserving space, drafting contracts, and coordinating and executing plans for the various plant societies that use space at the Garden for their respective shows and sales.
+- Assist in managing the American Flower Show series through reserving space, drafting contracts, and coordinating and executing plans for the various plant societies that use space at the Garden for their respective shows and sales.

 - Research ideas for new, expanded, or refinements to existing departmental programs that support the Garden’s overall mission.

-- Create and disseminate fact sheets, set up memos, production and staffing schedules.
+- Create and disseminate fact sheets, set up memos, and production and staffing schedules.

 - Be ready to assist or be the lead for one-off projects such as themed seasons that include exhibitions and programming.

 - Responsible for submitting, adhering to, and tracking respective project budgets.

 - Maintain and evaluate statistics on assigned events; facilitate wrap-up meetings and provide event wrap-up reports.